Lemez/yoga-nadopasana/_pages/about-jonathan.md

 permalink: "/about-jonathan/"
 ---
 ## About Jonathan
-<b>First of all, I would like to give pranams and endless gratitude to my teachers and their generosity, without whom this joyous part of my life would not exist:</b>
+<b>First of all, I would like to give pranams and endless gratitude to my teachers and their generosity, without whom this site would not exist:</b>
 - Shobha Raghavan (Aurobindo Ashram, Pondicherry)
 - Bruno Leduc-Corbet (Auroville), disciple of M. Nageswara Rao
 - Krishna Kumar (Auroville), disciple of M.D.
 Ramanathan